 On Christmas Eve I wanted to contribute a British favourite to our night of snacking.
 Therefore, in addition to the already meaty barbeque feast, I made the culinary masterpiece that is pigs in blankets.
 My mum and I went to our local butcher and asked him if we could buy some chipolatas.
 With a very inscrutable look on his face he told me that he has never even heard of the term!
 After searching around for a bit (bear in mind, butcheries in South Africa is about as big as a Co-op shop in England) I found it!
 It was labelled as ‘Wiltshire pork cocktail grillers’… I also bought the beefy version to South Africanise it a little since pork sausages are known as ‘English sausages’ and we only consume this at a fancy breakfast.

-Then the South Africans did something that my British husband have not seen or heard of before.
-We made rainbow bread!
+Then the South Africans did something that my British husband have not seen or heard of before: we made rainbow bread!
 For us it is quite a customary part of a snacking platter and needless to say, we had to have it on the table.

-Gemsbok (type of Venison) sosaties, beef boerewors sausage, smoked impala (type of Venison) cheese grillers, pork ribs, lamb chops, Russian (spiced pork) sausages, cheese platter with my mum’s homemade watermelon preserve and vegetable crudités with homemade tzatziki.
+Pictured below is Gemsbok (type of Venison) sosaties, beef boerewors sausage, smoked impala (type of Venison) cheese grillers, pork ribs, lamb chops, Russian (spiced pork) sausages, cheese platter with my mum’s homemade watermelon preserve and vegetable crudités with homemade tzatziki.
 Of course we had to have homemade biscuits for desert!

 Later that balmy Christmas Eve evening we celebrated Christmas by sharing gifts.
 The South African tradition is always to start with reading the Christmas story from the Bible and follows on by sharing small gifts.
 Often these gifts are handmade or practical and this year was no exception as my hubby received a beautiful handmade quilt from my parents.
 I truly love this part of the culture, as gift giving is intimate and unique.
 Gifts that tell a story and often my mum would start making these in July to ensure every detail is attended to.
 This way family members can show off their skills and give something that is truly unique and meaningful.